grantila/fetch-h2/README.md

 **NOTE;** HTTP/2 support was introduced in Node.js 8.4, and requires `node` to be started with a flag `--expose-http2`.
 This module won't work without it.

 **DISCLAIMER: This is an early project, and the Node.js implementation is early too.
-Don't expect it to be very stable yet.
-As an example, connecting to a TLS (HTTPS) server doesn't work in Node.js yet.**
+Don't expect everything to "just work".**

 ## Imports